Species Introduction

 ✓ Expert Tip

-Use a timer to regulate lighting periods consistently and reduce fluctuations.
+Use a timer to regulate lighting periods, ensuring consistency in your aquarium.

 Q: How do I recognise stress in Red Marble Swordtails?